Harald-U/workshop-openshift-on-ibm-cloud/5-existing-image.md

 This is a quick lab that demonstrates how to deploy a public image from Docker Hub onto OpenShift.
 As starting point an image of the 'authors' microservice from this workshop has already been loaded on Docker Hub.

 Note: Not all images from Docker Hub can be used on OpenShift.
-For example, OpenShift does run containers as 'root' which means that a lot of images from Docker Hub won't start.
+For example, OpenShift does not run containers as 'root' which means that a lot of images from Docker Hub won't start.
 See the OpenShift [documentation](https://docs.openshift.com/container-platform/3.3/creating_images/guidelines.html) for details.

 ## Step 1